nickbdyer/solid-isp/README.md

 >High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 >Abstractions should not depend upon details.
 Details should depend upon abstractions.

+>ISP usually applies to other OO languages such as c# and c++, which use 'Interfaces' and 'abstractions.
+This doesn't apply directly to ruby.
+So we have tried to demonstrate these principles as best we can, using some elements of ruby, like Modules, and Classes.

+>